A model of this story appeared in NCS Business’ Nightcap publication. To get it in your inbox, join free here.

 “Slop oozes into everything,” wrote the editors of Merriam-Webster, who selected “slop” as their 2025 word of the year.
 “Like slime, sludge, and muck, slop has the wet sound of something you don’t want to touch.”

-That’s why I’m taking a second to look into my crystal ball and make one of these dreaded year-end predictions: 2026 will be the year of “100% human” marketing.
+That’s why I’m taking a second to see into my crystal ball and make one of these dreaded year-end predictions: 2026 will be the year of “100% human” marketing.

 Hear me out.

-AI “slop” tends to evoke innocuous photographs of “Shrimp Jesus” or big-eyed cat soap operas.
-But the slop imagery is getting extra subtle, making a crisis of confidence amongst even these of us who grew up with the web and fancy themselves skilled, or no less than first rate, spotters of faux stuff.
-The normal tells — unnatural lighting, awkwardly rendered palms, incongruous background photographs — have been largely smoothed over.
+AI “slop” tends to evoke innocuous photos of “Shrimp Jesus” or big-eyed cat soap operas.
+But the slop imagery is getting extra subtle, making a crisis of confidence amongst even these of us who grew up with the web and fancy themselves professional, or at the very least first rate, spotters of faux stuff.
+The traditional tells — unnatural lighting, awkwardly rendered palms, incongruous background photos — have been largely smoothed over.

-An off-the-cuff scroll on TikTookay now appears like a take a look at: Did you see the faux or did you mindlessly double-tap on that video of bunnies bouncing on a trampoline?
+An informal scroll on TikTookay now looks like a check: Did you notice the faux or did you mindlessly double-tap on that video of bunnies bouncing on a trampoline?
 (You know you fell for it!
 We all did!)

 It’s a crummy feeling, being duped.
 And some semblance of a backlash has already begun.